section-engineering-education/engineering-education/articles/most-useful-nodejs-packages/index.md

 ### 11. Nodemon
 [Nodemon](https://www.npmjs.com/package/nodemon) is a monitoring tool and it helps Node.js developers by automatically restart an application when file changes in the app directory are detected.
 With Nodemon, you do not need any additional code or development method changes.
 It is a replacement wrapper for Node.js.

 Nodemon is simple to use.
-You just need to replace the word node with `nodemon` on the command-line when executing your `script`, i.e. `nodemon ./server.js localhost 300`
+To get started, install Nodemon globally to your system path by running `npm instal -g nodemon`.
+OR `npm install --save-dev nodemon` to install as a development dependency.
+You then need to replace the word node with `nodemon` on the command-line when executing your `script`, i.e. `nodemon ./server.js localhost 300`.

 #### Example of Other Monitoring Frameworks Include
 -   [`PM2`](https://www.npmjs.com/package/pm2) - is a Node.js process manager that allows you to keep application alive forever and reload with no downtime.